Authors Instructions

 Case Reports: The scope of the Case Report has been detailed above.
 The formatting is detailed below and all the remaining formats follow similar guidelines as case reports.

-Case Series: A case series of similar cases will also be acceptable in the journal for publication.
+Case Series: A case series is acceptable in the journal for publication.

 Case Image: This is a description of a single image that has a unique learning point.